mrzacsmith/ai-school-advanced-graphs-office-hours/README.md

 ## Usage

-Run the Streamlit app:
+Ensure your virtual environment is activated, then run the Streamlit app:

 ```
-streamlit run your_script_name.py
+streamlit run finance_agent.py
 ```

 In the web interface: